0xCAFEDECAF/KalloxMetechsIrSendArduino/README.md

 I only provide the 'Open', 'Close' and 'Stop' codes.
 There are also codes for '1', '2' ...
 '8' but I couldn't be bothered to find those, as I do not need them.

-You need to install the library '[IRremote](https://github.com/z3t0/Arduino-IRremote)' in the Arduino IDE (menu 'Sketch' --> 'Include Library' --> 'Manage Libraries...' the search for "IRremote", click on it and press the 'Install' button.
+You need to install the library '[IRremote](https://github.com/z3t0/Arduino-IRremote)' in the Arduino IDE (menu 'Sketch' --> 'Include Library' --> 'Manage Libraries...' then search for "IRremote", click on it and press the 'Install' button.
 I tested with version 2.2.3 .

 With some very simple adaptations it is possible to upload this sketch to an ESP-based board like [Wemos (LOLIN) D1 mini (Lite)](https://www.wemos.cc/en/latest/d1/index.html) .
 For that you would need to install the library '[IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266)'.

 Have fun with it!